Edw4rd14/Edw4rd14/README.md

 # HELLO! 👋 I AM EDWARD.

-Who am I?
+🤷‍♂️ Who am I ?

-👨‍🎓 A student studying in Singapore Polytechnic, under the Diploma in Applied AI and Analytics.
+👨‍🎓 A student studying in Singapore Polytechnic, under the Diploma in Applied AI and Analytics

 🎓 A Singapore Polytechnic Scholar